TIP: To search for a word on this page press CTRL-F (for Mac use CMD-F) and use your browsers search feature.

 COSTEP Preceptor Guide

 The Environmental Health Officer Professional Advisory Committee (EHOPAC) Mentoring & Orientation Subcommittee developed this guide to help prospective JRCOSTEP preceptors create a successful COSTEP experience.
 This guide was written by a group of officers that have served as preceptors for COSTEPS.
 While each COSTEP experience will be different, this guide provides checklists and examples that can be used to help ensure that each COSTEP has an opportunity for a quality experience which could lead to a rewarding and productive career in USPHS.
-More information is available in the 2017 COSTEP Preceptor Guide - Updated March, 2017 - (PDF: 1.1 MB, 23 pages).
+More information is available in the 2019 JRCOSTEP Preceptor Guide - Updated May, 2019 - (PDF: 3.1 MB, 23 pages).

 Resources for Mentoring and Orientation